Harry Potter and the Chamber of Secrets: Plot

-Harry learns that some in the wizarding community disdain Muggle-born wizards like Hermione, believing pure-bloods are superior.
-Harry is the only one who hears a strange voice emanating from the castle walls.
-Soon after, Mr Filch's cat, Mrs Norris, is found petrified, along with a bloody warning scrawled on a wall: "The Chamber of Secrets has been opened.
+During the school year, Harry hears a strange voice emanating from the castle walls.
+Argus Filch's cat is found Petrified, along with a warning scrawled on the wall: "The Chamber of Secrets has been opened.
 Enemies of the heir, beware".
-It is believed that Salazar Slytherin, one of the school's founders, created the Chamber after a dispute with fellow founders on admitting Muggle-born students.
-The Chamber supposedly houses a monster that only the Heir of Slytherin can control.

-During a Quidditch game, a rogue Bludger strikes Harry, breaking his arm.
-Lockhart blunders an attempt to repair it, sending Harry to the hospital overnight.
-Dobby visits Harry there, and reveals he jinxed the Bludger and sealed the portal at King's Cross.
-He says the Chamber of Secrets was once opened years before.
-After another attack, students attend a defensive duelling class, during which Harry spontaneously exhibits a rare ability to speak 'Parseltongue', the language of snakes.
+Harry learns that the Chamber supposedly houses a monster that attacks Muggle-born students, and which only the Heir of Slytherin can control.
+During a Quidditch match, a rogue Bludger strikes Harry, breaking his arm.
+Professor Lockhart botches an attempt to mend it, which sends Harry to the hospital wing.
+Dobby visits Harry and reveals that he jinxed the Bludger and sealed the portal at King's Cross.
+He also tells Harry that house-elves are bound to serve a master, and cannot be freed unless their master gives them clothing.

-Harry, Ron, and Hermione suspect Draco is the Heir, given his hostility toward Muggle-borns.
-Hermione secretly brews Polyjuice Potion, allowing Harry and Ron to impersonate Draco's lackeys Crabbe and Goyle.
-They learn that Draco knows nothing about the heir.
-Meanwhile, Moaning Myrtle, a ghost that haunts a girls' bathroom, shows the trio a diary left in her stall.
-It belonged to Tom Riddle, a student who witnessed another student's death during the Chamber's previous opening.
-Riddle's consciousness within the diary claims to Harry that Hagrid was responsible.
-Hermione is petrified in the next attack.
-The school is put on lockdown and may close.
-Headmaster Albus Dumbledore is forced out and Hagrid is sent to Azkaban prison.
+After another attack from the monster, students attend a defensive duelling class.
+During the class, Harry ends up displaying the rare ability to speak Parseltongue, the language of snakes.
+Harry, Ron and Hermione initially suspected Draco Malfoy as the possible heir of Slytherin.
+But after Harry and Ron drink a Polyjuice Potion that allowed them to take the forms of Vincent Crabbe and Gregory Goyle, they discover Draco was not the one releasing the monster.
+Moaning Myrtle, a ghost who haunts a bathroom, shows Harry and his friends a diary that was left in her stall.
+It belonged to Tom Riddle, a student who witnessed another student's death when the Chamber was last opened.
+The monster attacks multiple times, and eventually, Hermione Granger is petrified.

-Following instructions left by Hagrid, Harry and Ron follow spiders into the Forbidden Forest.
-They encounter a gigantic Acromantula named Aragog, which denies its involvement, and claims spiders fear the real monster.
-Aragog attempts to feed Harry and Ron to its progeny, but Mr Weasley's car rescues them.
-Harry and Ron discover that Hermione had deduced that the monster is a basilisk – a gigantic snake whose direct gaze kills and petrifies victims when seen in a reflection.
-Harry concludes the basilisk is the voice in the walls and that it travels through the plumbing.
-He also realises Moaning Myrtle was the student that was killed.

-Ron's sister Ginny is abducted and taken into the Chamber.
-Harry and Ron discover the entrance in Myrtle's bathroom, and force Lockhart to enter it with them.
-Lockhart confesses that he is a fraud who made up all of his stories and attempts to erase the boys' memories after stealing Ron's damaged wand.
-The spell backfires, obliterating his own memory and causes a rockfall; Ron is separated from Harry and stays behind to help Lockhart.
+Discovering a piece of parchment clenched in Hermione's fist, Harry and Ron learn that the monster is a Basilisk, a gigantic snake that can kill victims with a direct gaze and Petrify them with an indirect gaze.
+Harry realizes the Basilisk is producing the voice he hears in the walls.
+After Ron's sister Ginny is abducted and taken into the Chamber, Harry and Ron discover the Chamber entrance in Myrtle's bathroom.
+When they force Lockhart to enter with them, he confesses that the stories he told of his heroic adventures are fabrications.
+He attempts to erase the boys' memories, but his spell backfires and obliterates his own memory.